eljamm/dotnvim/README.md

 $ ln -s ~/.config/nvim-chad/after ~/.config/nvim/after
 ```

-Alternatively, you can use a program for managing your dotfiles, like [dotbot](https://github.com/anishathalye/dotbot) or [chezmoi](https://www.chezmoi.io/)and make those programs link this repo to the NvChad config.
+Alternatively, you can use a program for managing your dotfiles, like [dotbot](https://github.com/anishathalye/dotbot) or [chezmoi](https://www.chezmoi.io/) and make those programs link this repo to the NvChad config.